CIS-566-Fall-2021/hw01-noisy-planet/README.md

 obviously the top, snowy part of a mountain and then mountain itself, forest, etc...

 #### Toolbox functions
-- `smoothstep`: smoothstep function is used to smoothly blend the clor between 2 different biomes.
+- `smoothstep`: smoothstep function is used to smoothly blend the color between 2 different biomes.
 - `sin`: sin function is used to animate the terrain overtime, including
   - the change of noise output
   - the height of the snow biome to mimic the changing of seasons